 There are a number of alternative diagnoses that should be considered.

 Pelvic X-rays and MRI hips are used to diagnose and monitor Perthes’ disease.

-Pelvic/hip X-rays (anterior posterior (AP) and frog leg lateral views) are the first line imaging investigation.
+Pelvic/hip X-rays (anterior-posterior or AP and frog-leg lateral views) are the first-line imaging investigations.
 Early on in the disease process changes may be subtle or not seen.